QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

    d^b(k,b;\epsilon) &= \min \left\{ \frac{e^\epsilon A k^\alpha}{b}, 1 \right\}
    \end{aligned}

-Thus, one unit of the bond pays :math:`1` unit of consumption at time :math:`1` in state :math:`\epsilon` if
+Thus, one unit of the bond pays one  unit of consumption at time :math:`1` in state :math:`\epsilon` if
 :math:`A k^\alpha e^\epsilon - b \geq 0`, which is true when
 :math:`\epsilon \geq \epsilon^* = \log \frac{b}{Ak^\alpha}`, and pays